-- IT is very compact and lightweight compared to other models available in the market.
+- It is very compact and lightweight compared to other models available in the market.

 - The model can be stacked one over the other to save space.

-- Dehumidification at 20°C & 60% RH is 28.8 liter per day.
+- Dehumidification at 20°C & 60% RH is 28.8 litre per day.

 - External compression is 150 Pa.

-- Operating principle is TTR-Trisorp-Mono
+- The operating principle is TTR-Trisorp-Mono.

-- Operating Temperature is form -15°C to +35°C.
+- The operating Temperature is from -15°C to +35°C.

-- Operating humidity range is 0%RH to 100%RH.
+- The operating humidity range is 0%RH to 100%RH.

 - It operates at 230Volt, 50 or 60 Hz and power consumption is 1.35 kW.

-- Dimensions without packing is 400 mm (L) x 350 mm (W) x 405 mm (H) and has a weight of 17 kg.
+- Dimensions without packing are 400 mm (L) x 350 mm (W) x 405 mm (H) and have a weight of 17 kg.